imunderthetree/EVS/README.md

-# EVS - Electronic Voting System
+# EVS - Egyptian Virtual School

 A web application built with ASP.NET Core 8 and Razor Pages, developed using Visual Studio 2022.

 ## 📋 Project Overview

-EVS (Electronic Voting System) is a modern web application leveraging the power of ASP.NET Core 8 framework with Razor Pages for server-side rendering and dynamic web content delivery.
+EVS (Egyptian Virtual School) is a modern web application leveraging the power of ASP.NET Core 8 framework with Razor Pages for server-side rendering and dynamic web content delivery.

 ## 🛠️ Technology Stack